Sell My Home in Greece - The Ultimate Guide (Updated for 2026)

 6. Prepare the Notary Purchase Deed

-Aside from the above processes, you must also have the following documents for the signing of the notary sales deed:
+In addition, the following documents are required for signing the notary deed:

 7. Both Parties Sign the Final Papers

-The notary leads the process of getting a property transfer tax declaration ready, and submits it to the tax office.
+The notary prepares the property transfer tax declaration and submits it to the tax office.
 Once the buyer pays the transfer tax, the final contract can be signed.
-At the meeting for the final signing, you’ll need to be there in person or send a legal representative in your place, whom you must have authorised by a power of attorney.
+You will need to be present in person at the signing or appoint a legal representative with a power of attorney.

 8. Collect Payment